-Now in its 4th consecutive year, the Philadelphia Chinese Lantern Festival transforms Philadelphia’s Franklin Square into a dreamlike garden for two months, filling it with massive lantern displays that celebrate the cultural traditions of China.
+Now in its 4th consecutive year, the Philadelphia Chinese Lantern Festival transforms Philadelphia’s Franklin Square into a dreamlike garden, filling it with massive lantern displays that celebrate the cultural traditions of China.

 The 2019 festival features 29 all-new displays consisting of 2,000 individual lanterns illuminated by over 20,000 LED lights.
 The sculptures were built on site by 30 Chinese artisans who have had the skills passed down from generation to generation, using materials created in China and shipped to the United States specifically for the event.